-Readers often ask me what to do with pressed flowers.
-Making pressed flower wall art ranks high on the list!
-In this quick tutorial, I’ll show you how to press flowers to make instant art with a cool, coastal vibe.
+Readers often ask me what they can do with pressed flowers.
+Pressed flower wall art ranks high on the list!
+In this quick tutorial, I’ll show you how to press flowers to make art with a cool, coastal vibe.
 No one will believe you made it yourself.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.